Fill the Stage

 Socrates has been accused of corrupting the youth with bad ideas and bad religion.
 In this dialogue (written by his most famous student, Plato), Socrates defends himself in court.

 Socrates was the first great Greek philosopher.
 He pursued wisdom, endeavored to answer life’s big questions, and showed others how to live wisely.
-His most famous pupil, Plato, recorded his final hours in dialogues such as Euthyphro, Apology, and Crito.
+His most famous pupil, Plato, recorded his final days in dialogues such as Euthyphro, Apology, and Crito.

 Share this: